João de Lucca

 He won the silver medal in the 4×200-metre freestyle at the 2006 FINA Youth World Swimming Championships in Rio de Janeiro, and the bronze medal in the 4×100-metre freestyle at the 2008 FINA Youth World Swimming Championships in Monterrey.

+de Lucca attended and swam for the University of Louisville under Head Coach Arthur Albiero.

 International career

 2011–12

 He joined the Brazilian national delegation who attended the 2011 World Aquatics Championships in Shanghai, where he finished 14th in the 4×200-metre freestyle.

 2012 Summer Olympics

 He participated in the 2012 Summer Olympics in London, as the Brazilian reserve of the 4×100-metre medley.

 2013–16

 He qualified to compete in the 2013 World Aquatics Championships in Barcelona.
 João de Lucca finished 11th in the 4×200-metre freestyle, along with Nicolas Oliveira, Fernando Santos and Vinícius Waked.

 At the 2014 Pan Pacific Swimming Championships in Gold Coast, Queensland, Australia, he won a bronze medal in the Brazilian 4×100-metre freestyle relay, along with Bruno Fratus, Marcelo Chierighini and Nicolas Oliveira.
 He also finished 7th in the 100-metre freestyle, and 11th in the 200-metre freestyle.

 At the 2014 FINA World Swimming Championships (25 m) in Doha, Qatar, João de Lucca won a bronze medal in the 4 × 50 metre mixed freestyle relay (along with César Cielo, Etiene Medeiros and Larissa Oliveira).
 The Brazilian team broke the South American record with a time of 1:29.17, only 4 hundredths slower than Russia, who won the silver medal.
 He also won a gold medal in the Men's 4 × 50 metre medley relay, by participating at heats.
 In the Men's 4 × 200 metre freestyle relay, João de Lucca broke three South American records: at heats, with a time of 6:55.50; in the final, with a time of 6:54.43 (where Brazil finished in 6th place) and also set a South American record in the 200-metre freestyle with a time of 1:41.85, opening the relay for Brazil.
 In the Men's 100 metre freestyle, João de Lucca qualified in 2nd place for the final, with a time of 46.29.
 In the final, finished in 7th place.
 In the Brazilian Men's 4 × 100 metre freestyle relay, João de Lucca finished in 8th place in the final.
 In the Men's 200 metre freestyle (it was the first race of the competition for de Lucca), he did not swim well and failed to qualify for the final, finishing in 19th place.
 However, with the 1:41.85 obtained in the 4x200-metre relay, João de Lucca could have obtained the bronze medal in the 200-metre freestyle.